joshvillbrandt/mecanumbot-ros-pkg/README.md

     sudo apt-get update
     sudo apt-get install ros-hydro-desktop-full

-In addition to the standard desktop package, you'll want to [install the Point Cloud Library](http://pointclouds.org/downloads/linux.html) for the mecanumbot.
+In addition to the standard desktop package, you'll want to install a few other packages that the mecanumbot package depends on.
+The first few lines of this are from the [PCL Ubuntu install page](http://pointclouds.org/downloads/linux.html).

     sudo add-apt-repository ppa:v-launchpad-jochen-sprickerhof-de/pcl
     sudo apt-get update
     sudo apt-get install libpcl-all
-    sudo apt-get install ros-hydro-pcl-ros
+    sudo apt-get install ros-hydro-pcl-ros ros-hydro-joy

 To complete the install, source the ROS bash file.
 You'll probably want to stick this in your bashrc file as well.